drohmer/CSE104/B_javascript/05_code_structure/readme.md

 }
 ```

 * The other idea consists in factorizing the four different action functions into a single one.
-This single function could take as parameters: the current number of click and the increment to add on the left or on the right.
+This single function could take as parameters: the current number of clicks and the increment to add on the left or on the right.
 The context indicating if the click occurs on the red or yellow box will be handled automatically by the event.

 ```javascript
 // Only one generic action function